 Some Investors Are Selling Overvalued Eagles to Buy Other Forms of Silver

 Buying Silver Eagles now is a decision to sacrifice as much as 50% of the eventual return when selling down the road.
 It’s unlikely the bulk of that extra $10 per ounce will be recovered.

 Current holders of Silver Eagles have a potentially viable arbitrage opportunity.
 They can sell their Eagles to Money Metals for as much as $12 over spot – the highest bid prices ever offered on Silver Eagles – and use the extra cash to buy privately minted bullion products or even other sovereign coins.

 The net benefit of switching out of Eagles at this unusual moment and into lower-cost forms of silver will be owning more ounces without having to commit any new cash.

-There is a potential for tightness in supply of available physical silver to emerge.
+There is a potential for tightness in the supply of available physical silver to emerge.
 In recent weeks, silver inventories on the benchmark London Bullion Market Exchange have fallen rapidly – but there is not currently a true shortage of silver.

 Were an actual silver shortage to develop, then it’s theoretically possible that the entire retail bullion market could begin to trade more like Silver Eagles, as any available coins, rounds, or bars would be valued at a premium.

 For now, though, most retail silver products can still be had on the cheap.
-Unless you have special reasons, we suggest you avoid buying today's "Most Overrated Silver Coin in the World” until conditions change.
+Unless you have special reasons, we suggest you avoid buying today's "Most Overrated Silver Coin in the World” until conditions fundamentally change.